MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M03L03_Create_relationships.md

 In this task, you will create a One-to-Many relationship between the Knowledge Assessment and Knowledge Question tables.

-1. Navigate to [Power Apps maker portal](https://make.powerapps.com) and make sure you are in your **Practice** environment.
+1. Navigate to <https://make.powerapps.com> and make
+    sure you are in your **Practice** environment.

 2. Select **Solutions** and open the **Common Data Service Default Solution.**